 If you have been diagnosed with COVID-19 and have mild to moderate symptoms, you may be advised to stay at home and monitor your health.
 If the symptoms aren’t severe you should:

-- Keep your house well ventilated – open the windows to allow the air to circulate
+Open the windows to allow the air to circulate.

 It is important to remain calm, keep in touch with loved ones so they can also monitor your symptoms, and rest as much as possible.
 Contact your GP or ring 000 if your health is not improving or if it deteriorates rapidly.